Menu

 Breakout 202: Equity, Inclusivity & Diversity in Home Care: Lessons Learned & Future Planning

-Presented by Michelle Lynn
+Presented by Michelle Lynn, MHA

 This presentation will focus on how MedStar Health as a system began a journey towards equity, inclusivity and diversity efforts systemwide and how MedStar Health Home Care was able to implement EI&D strategies in a nonhospital environment.
 We will review our challenges and successes, as well as our future plans.